vechain/thor-devkit.java/README.md

 ... and will always be updated with the **newest** features on VeChain.

 # Install
-Download the JAR file on the release page to include in your project.
+- Checkout the JAR file on the "release" page.
+- Or build locally with `gradle build` (higher security).

 # Tutorials